 Repeated studies have shown that education plays an important role to eliminate child marriage.
 Research by UNICEF shows that the more education a girl receives, the less likely she is to be married as a child.
 Improving access to education and eliminating gender gaps in education are, therefore, important strategies for ending the practice of child marriage.

 Hence, it is urgent to bring some positive and concrete changes, to multiply the efforts to improve the social conditions, to impart education and to put an end to this age-old tradition that cripples the nation.
-Radical actions should be taken to reform the old fashioned mentality of the people who cling to such irrational customs.
-The Indians who practice child marriage in remote villages or towns must be helped, guided, educated and informed about all the health and psychological problems which follow any child marriage
+Radical actions should be taken to reform the old-fashioned mentality of the people who cling to such irrational customs.
+The Indians who practise child marriage in remote villages or towns must be helped, guided, educated and informed about all the health and psychological problems which follow any child marriage.

 The Indian government has voted a new bill, people marrying children and people involved in these practices, people abetting or attending a child marriage would face up to two years in prison and a fine of 100,000 rupees.
-The new bill has the provision to appoint « child marriage prohibition officers » in each of India’s states.
+The new bill has the provision to appoint “child marriage prohibition officers” in each of India’s states.
 They will keep an eye on the practice and will collect evidence to prosecute such cases.
-Further, Courts have been empowered to rule a child marriage null and void even after many years of the practice.
+Further, courts have been empowered to rule a child marriage null and void even after many years of practice.
 In addition, the husband will be forced to give compensation and residence to his former wife.
 Unfortunately, in spite of the legal announcements made by the Supreme Court, there are many cases which hardly enter the register logs.